Brooklyn Trust Company Building: Montague Street

 The piano nobile consists of a colonnade of three bays on the fourth and fifth stories.
 Each bay contains a two-over-two sash window; dark-red marble spandrels between the fourth- and fifth-story windows; and balustrades in front of each fourth-story window.
 Corinthian engaged columns separate each of the bays, and there are pilasters flanking the entire colonnade, as well as on either end of the facade.
 There is a frieze above the fifth story, with urns separating square panels and reliefs on the frieze.
 The panels contain inscriptions with the names "Greenpoint–Flatbush–Wallabout" on the left (west) and "Breucklyn–New Lots–Red Hook"[sic] on the right (east), all in capital letters.
 These names represent towns and villages that were integrated into modern-day Brooklyn.
-(Note: Sources disagree on whether these places were served by the bank or merely part of Brooklyn.)
+(Note: Sources disagree on whether these places were mentioned because they were served by the bank or merely because they became part of Brooklyn.)
 Just below the roof is a cornice with denticulation and water spouts with lions' heads.
 The top story is under the tiled roof.